Swakeleys House: Restoration

 Three local residents, Keith Chamberlain, Paul Newson and Simon Kreiger, formed Swakeleys House Ltd as a non-profit company to purchase the house in 1980 following a long period of deterioration.
 They then restored its key features and constructed new office buildings within the grounds to help finance the restoration works.
 In 1984, a 25-year lease was negotiated with the Bristol-Myers Squibb company and the house was opened to the public for three days a year.
 HRH Prince Philip the Duke of Edinburgh officially opened the newly refurbished house on 7 May 1985.
 Swakeleys House Ltd went on to win the 1988 Country House Award for best conversion of a listed country house.

+In 1967, the opening cricket scene of Carry On Follow that Camel was filmed on the grounds.

 During 2012, scenes for the film Great Expectations, and the television adaptation of Mr Stink, were filmed within the house.

+In 2025, Swakeleys House was the 'St. Bartholomew’s rehabilitation center' in the 2nd season of Guy Ritchie's series The Gentlemen.

 New ownership

 The Bristol-Myers Squibb lease expired in 2009 and Swakeleys was sold to new owners who wished to reduce public access to one day a year, as part of Open House London.
 This new proposal was accepted by the London Borough of Hillingdon in June 2010.

 In 2014, the new owner of Swakeleys, CES Properties (Ickenham), received planning permission from Hillingdon Council to convert the house back into a single large residence, including 23 en-suite bedrooms, a party pavilion and a stable.
 CES Properties placed restrictions on the staging of the Ickenham Festival that year, leading to the festival's organising committee relocating its planned gala day and evening events to the nearby Vyners School.
 The festival had previously used the grounds of the house as a focal point for events.
 CES Properties placed the house up for sale in February 2015 for £45 million.